Death and state funeral of Vladimir Lenin: Post-Soviet period

 After the events of the 1993 Russian constitutional crisis, the guard of honour was disbanded.
 In 2018, Russian MP Vladimir Petrov suggested that Lenin's body be buried in 2024, the 100th anniversary of his death, because it was costing the state too much money to house the body in the mausoleum and proposed it be replaced with a wax or rubber model.
+However, this did not take place.